gideonw/gopher-mail/README.md

 If you would like to use an S3 bucket for your terraform state, there is an example override in the terraform folder.
 You will need to create a private S3 bucket in your account and enter the bucket name into the override file.

+## Restrictions
+Using SES to S3 email delivery caps email size at 30MB.
+At a later time this can be updated to use lambdas exclusively for a payload size only limited by the HTTP protocol and the lambda memory.

 ## Price
 _**Note:** The following figures are preliminary and do not include data transfer rates._